Automattic/wp-calypso/docs/monorepo.md

 Publishing Packages with the Monorepo
 =====================================

-Caplyso is a monorepo.
+Calypso is a monorepo.
 In addition to the Calypso application, it also hosts a number of independent modules that are published to NPM.

 ## Module Layout